-The headteacher and governing board will ensure that the school's Child Protection and Safeguarding Policy reflects the fact that these additional barriers can exist when identifying abuse.
-When using physical intervention and reasonable force in response to risks presented by incidents involving pupils with SEND, staff will have due regard for the procedures outlined in the school's Physical Intervention Policy.
+The headteacher and governing board will ensure that St. Wilfrid's Child Protection and Safeguarding Policy reflects the fact that these additional barriers can exist when identifying abuse.
+When using physical intervention and reasonable force in response to risks presented by incidents involving pupils with SEND, staff will have due regard for the procedures outlined in St. Wilfrid's Physical Intervention Policy.